athena-framework/skeleton/README.md

 # skeleton

-Template repository to get up and running quickly with the Athena Framework and includes:
+Template repository to get up and running quickly with the Athena Framework which includes:

 * A flexible directory structure
 * Pre-configured binary entrypoints for HTTP and CLI contexts